sistla-gautam/second-brain/2Areas/NicheSolv/Aman KT/Overview.md

 	- handles the routing of the application to the different subdomains (paths)
 - kubernetes
 	- the same structure as the kubernetes

+###### OPA structure
+- this is the sidecar that will look into if the user has the required permissions
+- this will read the JWT token given from the platform
+- depending on that, it will allow or deny different URLs